Bolek: Seminole Wars

+Arbuthnot, a trader, and Ambrister, a military officer, were seen as instigators of the war by the Americans, for organizing the Seminole and Maroons, arming them, and encouraging them to resist American settlement.
+Jackson had them both executed, which caused an international incident, but Jackson continued his offensive and reoccupied Spanish Pensacola.
+With the hated Brits Arbuthnot and Ambrister dead, Bowlegs Town scattered, and St. Marks and Pensacola under American control, Jackson felt he had pacified the whole frontier, and that the annexation of florida was inevitable.

-The U.S. purchased Florida from Spain in 1819 via the Adams-Onis Treaty, and the Seminole expected they would have more to do to try to keep the Americans from their territory.
+Indeed, the U.S. purchased Florida from Spain in 1819 via the Adams-Onis Treaty, and the Seminole expected they would have more to do to try to keep the Americans from their territory.
 Bolek died that year and was succeeded as principal chief by his maternal grandnephew, Micanopy.

 Micanopy was principal chief through the move into central Florida and the Second Seminole War.
 He also led the Seminole to Indian Territory, realizing that trying to fight the US superior forces was finally futile.
 In the West, he worked to gain separate territory and independence for the Seminole from Creek oversight until his death in 1849.

 He was succeeded by his sister's son, John Jumper, who died in 1853.
 John's younger brother, Jim Jumper, succeeded as principal chief, leading the Seminole in Indian Territory until after the American Civil War, when the United States government began to interfere with tribal succession.

-Another member of the Cowkeeper dynasty was Billy Bowlegs.